Zettlr/zettlr-docs/docs/en/faq.md

 ## I know LaTeX and want to use it inside my Markdown files as well.
 Is this possible?

 Yes.
 Simply write your `LaTeX`-statements where you want them.
 As soon as you export to PDF, Pandoc will take care of the rest and the statements will be interpreted by the PDF engine.
 Unfortunately, `LaTeX` syntax highlighting is not supported.
 Also, please note that Pandoc will clear all `LaTeX`-blocks prior to exporting to anything other than PDF, which means that blocks within `\begin` and `\end`, for instance, will be missing completely from the final Office file.
-On HTML-export, all `LaTeX`-blocks will retained, but not converted to something else.
+On HTML-export, all `LaTeX`-blocks will be retained, but not converted to something else.

 ## I can't seem to align the text just or right!